 Anyone who takes a Customs Broker License Examination and does not achieve a passing score may appeal questions on that examination.

 Any appeal must be submitted within 60 days of the date of the letter notifying the applicant of his or her score.

 The applicant must submit a compelling argument why his or her answer is better than the official answer for a specific question, or why the appealed question has no possible correct answer.

-A copy of the front and back of the applicant's answer sheet
+- A copy of the applicant's answer sheet.

-The applicant's name, examination site, examination date, and question appealed must appear at the top of each page.
+- The applicant's name, examination date, and question appealed.

 U.S. Customs and Border Protection